 - Review the rules below to be a participant.

-- Complete the mentor and/or mentee survey.
+- Complete the mentor and/or mentee survey (above).

 - Begin your mentoring relationship.

-RULES FOR BEING A MENTEE
+QUALIFICATIONS AND GUIDELINES FOR BEING A MENTEE

 - Mentees should be prepared when they attend their meetings to be respectful of their mentor’s time.
-All Mentors are volunteers, please be mindful of their time.
+All mentors are volunteers, please be mindful of their time.

 - Prepare for meetings.